Thursday, March 10, 2022

 George A. died in September of 1928.
 Henry Laubach passed two years later in 1930.
 Charles passed in 1941 and William in 1952.
 Frederick Laubach, the last president of the firm, passed away in 1982 at the age of 101.

 In 1947, Allied Store Corp. took over and leased the Laubach's store.
 Harry Schwartz became the president of the firm.
 Schwartz would be the first person to run this store that was not in the Laubach family, staying until 1962.
-On August 1, 1964, Allied merged the Laubach's store and the new to the area Pomeroy's store.
+On August 1, 1964, Allied merged the Laubach's store and the new area Pomeroy's store.
 For awhile it was called Pomeroy's Laubach's, but eventually became just Pomeroy's.
 Pomeroy's had an "Opening" for a remodeled first floor in November of 1970.
 By 1973 the site was sold to real estate broker Orlandi for $400,000.
 Allied Stores then leased from Orlandi.
 In 1974, Pomeroy's store and personnel director, met a horrible death when he fell 35 feet to the bottom of the store's freight elevator shaft.
 By the end of 1976 Pomeroy's was closed.
 From the book "Shop Pomeroy's First, by Michael J. Lisicky, Jane Moyer, local historian and librarian is quoted; "Laubach's was a family store and was well known for it's hats, fine china and piece goods.
 The store just made you feel special.
 Laubach's was a far more superior store to Pomeroy's.
 When Pomeroy's arrived, all of the old people were gone, and it was filled with cheaper merchandise.
 I never liked it.
 It wasn't a quality store.
 It felt like a chain store."

 Later, owners of the building were Jacob and Asher Seip and Raymond Bartolacci.In 1986, George A. Switlyk, of Maplewood, N.J. purchased the property for $300,000 cash.
 Switlyk started off with a bang in Easton, buying many buildings with the promise of rehabbing them.
 By 1991 Horizon Development Company, a Phillipsburg real estate firm, purchased the Pomeroy building.
 Horizon paid $4,700 for the building at a Northampton County sheriff's sale.
 In the year 2005, Ashley Development bought the building for $1.5 million from Giel Millner of Andover, N.J.
 Millner ran a specialty food wholesale business there in the mid-1990s.Millner, bought the building for $25,000 in March of 1992.
 In 2012 VM Development had bought the building and finished the condos (Pomeroy Loft) that were started by Ashley Development.
 Currently, there are the condos and two restaurants on the ground floor.